Team-Vasco/CrossPay/README.md

 Install dependencies:
 Ensure your Node version is 16.14.0.
 Next, run `npm install` in the root folder.
-Navigate to the ios/ folder and run `pod install` to install all necessary iOS dependencies or `bundle install` if necessary gem dependencies don't exist.
+Navigate to the ios/ folder and run `pod install` to install all necessary iOS dependencies or `bundle install` and then `pod install` if necessary gem dependencies don't exist.

 Start the backend server:
 In a terminal window, run `node server.js` in the root folder.
 This will run a local server on port 8080.